 People's privacy and dignity were respected by the care staff.
-One person said "They are very good, they always ask if I need help but they never intrude; I might be old but I still have my dignity."
 Care staff made sure bedroom and toilet doors were kept closed when they attended to people's personal care needs.
 People were assisted to their room whenever they needed support that was inappropriate in a communal area.

 There was information on advocacy services which was available for people and their relatives to view.
-No-one currently living at the home used an independent advocate but staff were knowledgeable about how to support people to have access to one.
+No-one currently living at the home used an independent advocate but we saw that a few people had advocacy involvement before they moved in to the home and letters in their files detailed how they could be in touch if they wanted access to the service again.

 Visitors, such as relatives and people's friends, were encouraged and made welcome.
-People told us that their families could visit when they want and they could speak with them in the lounge area, the garden or their bedrooms.
-One relative told us "I'm always made to feel welcome and it always feels so relaxed and cheerful when I come in."
+People told us that their families could visit when they want and they could speak with them in the lounge area or their bedrooms.
+One relative told us "I'm always made to feel welcome and the grandchildren visit as well and the staff and other people have time for them."